 1) Single Source of Truth Project Execution

-Over the last 10 years of helping clients save millions of dollars in capital costs, we’ve learned that the earlier an asset adopts a digital project execution model, the greater the savings potential becomes.
+Over the last 10 years of helping clients save millions of dollars in capital costs, we’ve learned that the earlier an asset adopts a Digital project execution (DPE) is a project management methodology that uses a data-centric approach to reduce project total-install-cost a… model, the greater the savings potential becomes.

 The same principle applies with ESG strategies.
 Implementing a single-source-of-truth model gives all stakeholders on-demand access to trustworthy data that can simplify ESG reporting.

 It makes sense to include your SSOT implementation in the scope of your engineering contractor or system integration consultant.
 The ESG reporting framework will need to incorporate data from your engineering design, procurement, fabrication and construction phases.

 Launching your A technical data portal (also known as digital project hub) is a web-based application that allows users to organize, validate and collabo… from the onset of engineering has many benefits.
 It can streamline the digital transformation of your operations and gives all stakeholders real-time visibility throughout the life of the asset.

 Data management via an SSOT execution model should be a pillar of any ESG strategy.

 The environmental footprint of your energy processing facility is a critical ESG consideration.
 Lowering emissions intensity boils down to engineering design and technology selection.